Thursday, November 14, 2024

 Mail Sending Issue in Java Application

-Sometimes while sending the mail in the java application we might get the following issue.
+Sometimes while sending the mail in the Java application we might get the following issue.

 org.springframework.mail.MailSendException: Mail server connection failed; nested exception is com.sun.mail.util.MailConnectException: Couldn't connect to host, port: smtp.gmail.com, 465; timeout -1;